esnaultdev/MaterialValues/docs/index.md

 All the values in this documentation use the xml reference representation.

-You can also use them programmatically using `blue.aodev.materialvalues.R`.
+You can also use them programmatically using `blue.aodev.materialvalues.R`

 For example: